Mitigating Quantum Gate Errors for Variational Eigensolvers Using Hardware-Inspired Zero-Noise Extrapolation: Hardware inspired ZNE

 \subsection{ZNE with permutation fit}

 In this section we will lay down the recipe for ZNE assisted by inhomogeneous errors.
 Consider once again the variational circuit which we now want to implement on a physical device.
 Here one must make a distinction between the abstract qubits (ones in the circuit) and the physical qubits (ones in the device).

-We assume that it is possible to implement two-qubit gates on all pairs of physical qubits and we denote the corresponding error rates as $\bar{q}_{jk};j,k \in [1,n]$.
-If that is not the case, the number $\bar{q}_{jk}$ can simply denote the infidelity induced by all the extra swap gates required to implement the desired two-qubit gate.
+We begin by assuming that it is possible to implement two-qubit gates on all pairs of physical qubits and we denote the corresponding error rates as $\bar{q}_{jk};j,k \in [1,n]$.
+Later in the paper we also consider cases of limited connectivity between physical qubits.

 In order to implement an $n$-qubit (abstract) circuit on an $n$-qubit (physical) device, one would first require to map the abstract qubits to their physical counterparts---what we call abstract-to-physical qubit mapping.
 Mathematically the mapping can be specified by a permutation $\pi \in S_n$ such that an abstract qubit indexed $j$ is mapped to the physical qubit indexed $\pi(j)$.
-Thus under the chosen qubit mapping the error rate associated with the gate $G^l_{jk}$, operating on the abstract qubit pair $(j,k)$ and hence the physical qubit pair $(\pi(j), \pi(k))$, will be denoted as $\bar{q}_{\pi(j) \pi(k)} \equiv \bar{q}_{\pi(jk)}$.
+Examples of different mappings are demonstrated in Fig. \ref{fig:mapping}.
+Under a chosen qubit mapping the error rate associated with the gate $G^l_{jk}$, operating on the abstract qubit pair $(j,k)$ and hence the physical qubit pair $(\pi(j), \pi(k))$, will be denoted as $\bar{q}_{\pi(j) \pi(k)} \equiv \bar{q}_{\pi(jk)}$.

 For this choice of qubit mapping, the energy of the VQE ansatz state (\ref{eq:e_vs_q_linear_avg}) transforms into the following:

 Evidently, for a generic ansatz circuit the sum $\sum \bar{q}_{\pi(jk)}$ will depend on the permutation $\pi$ and hence on the abstract-to-physical qubit mapping.
 Thus, by taking a number of permutations, we obtain the energies for different circuit error sums which can be approximated by a linear dependence of the form $E = a \sum \bar{q}_{\pi(jk)} + b$, where the slope $a$ approximates the term $d (A - E_0)$, and the interception point $b$ approximates the noise-free energy $E_0$.
 Consequently, by making a linear fit through the noisy data, one could recover an approximation to the noiseless energy $E_0$.
 In general one cannot guarantee that the estimate constructed this way is exact.
 However, in Appendix \ref{intercept_bnd} we show that this method of ZNE, when performed over all permutations $\pi \in S_n$, can recover the exact value of the noise-free energy for ansatz structures corresponding to regular graphs, in the limit of small errors $\bar{q}_{jk}$.